 Based on the vision and mission statements of the department, the following program goals have been identified.
-The program goals of the nursing program are to:
+The program goals of the undergraduate nursing program are to:

 - Integrate best practices in nursing education to promote student success.